Mills Extreme Vehicles: Exocet

-As of January, 2016 they exclusively manufacture the Exocet, an exoskeletal design which uses donor parts from the Mazda MX5 Mk1 sports car.
-An enhanced version of the Exocet, the MX150R, can participate in UK race series regulated by the 750 Motor Club and the MSA.
+MEV also produce an enhanced version of the Exocet, the MX150R, which currently runs its own class in the UK race series regulated by the 750 Motor Club and the MSA.

 Personal Mobility Vehicles

 Tilting trike

 MEV's first model was a tilting trike, a single seat trike intended for commuter use.
 The whole front end tilted into the corner; a patent for the mechanism was awarded in 2005, however this model has never been offered commercially.

 E-trike

-Single seat ultra compact electric commuter trike.
-Available since June 2008, the E-trike is sold as set of plans (including a component list) rather than a kit: the builder fabricates the chassis.
+This is a single seat ultra compact electric commuter trike.
+It has been available since June 2008; the E-trike is sold as set of plans (including a component list) rather than a kit: the builder fabricates the chassis.

 tR1ke

-Bike powered, RWD, two seater, exoskeletal, reverse trike introduced July 2009.
+This bike powered, RWD, two-seater, exoskeletal, reverse trike was introduced in July 2009.
 It uses the engine, transmission and rear swing-arm from a Yamaha R1 donor.

 Eco-exo

 Compact tandem seat RWD commuter exoskeleton reverse trike using major components from a Suzuki Burgman, meaning it can accept powerplants from 125cc to 650cc.
 Not currently in production in UK.